NauseaSB/dotfiles/README.md

 stow i3
 ```

-it will automatically copy this i3 config file to your config folder.
+this command will automatically copy this i3 config file to your config folder.

 ## Additional information